 In this chapter, Indest goes on to share the numerous and lengthy requirements and regulations related to insurance and trust account payments, and other various actions (or inactions) that could place you at risk of facing disciplinary action should you violate them.
 Although this publication is directed toward DCs in Florida specifically, it’s clear that, regardless of which state you choose to make “home” for your chiropractic practice, legal boundaries apply.

-With this in mind, wouldn’t it be nice to use a record keeping system which helps protect you legally?
+With this in mind, wouldn’t it be nice to use a record-keeping system that helps protect you legally?
 One that was an asset, instead of being a possible liability to your practice?
 If you answered yes, then an electronic health record (EHR) system may be what you’re looking for as its use offers many legal advantages for a practicing DC.
 Here are just four of them:

 Better Data Integrity